luizbizzio/siteguard/README.md

 ---

-These combined functions form a comprehensive barrier against unauthorized content access and manipulation, ideal for safeguarding sensitive or proprietary content on web pages.

----

-# ⚠ Adjusting Sensitivity for Developer Tools Detection ⚠
+## ⚠ Adjusting Sensitivity for Developer Tools Detection ⚠

 The code provided helps detect when the **developer tools** are open in the browser.
 It does this by tracking script performance using `performance.now()`.
 If the script takes longer than a certain amount of time to execute, it assumes that the developer tools are open and triggers an action.